strusteve/nested-sampling/README.md

 ### Metropolis-Hastings

 Summary: Starts from an initial position in parameter space, then uses proposal distributions to move around in parameter space.
-Moves are accepted based on an acceptance probability, calculated from posterior and proposal distribution ratios for the old and new step.
+Moves are accepted based on an acceptance probability, calculated from posterior and proposal distribution ratios for the old and new steps.
 Stops after a certain amount of (specified) iterations.

 Input: data with errors on y, generative function, initial guess, stepsizes, number of iterations, likelihood scaling factor